Create retainageLast updated on 03/09/2023

 Before you create retainage for a project, you need to set up your accounting integration and ServiceTtian to account for the retainage:

 Add a new GL group in Intacct and QuickBooks called Retainage Receivable.
-For how, see How to map Pricebook items to Item GL Groups for Intacct and Map general ledger accounts and classes for QuickBooks.
+For how, see How to map Pricebook items to Item GL Groups for Intacct and Map pricebook items to a QuickBooks general ledger account.